pmecpmec/Cosmiv/readme.md

-# 🎬 Aiditor - AI Highlight Editor
+# 🌌 Cosmiv - AI Gaming Montage Platform

 An AI-powered web application that automatically edits highlight videos from raw gameplay or media clips.
+Cosmiv features a futuristic cosmic interface with space-themed UI elements and an intelligent AI assistant represented as a glowing cosmic orb.

 ## 🚀 Quick Start